Basmahtech/Explore-Weather-Trends-Udacity/README.md

 - How to calcualte Moving Averages?
 - Plot the chart with local and global temperature trends.
-- How to visualize the trends between local and global average temperatures?
 - Write is four observations about the similarities and differences in the trends.